-The Firm has developed specific training for the teams and individuals within the business that have responsibility for procuring goods and services and managing suppliers.
-The training is focused on raising awareness of the Firm's procedures for identifying and appropriately screening higher risk suppliers.
+The Firm has also delivers more targeted training for the teams and individuals within the business that have direct responsibility for procuring goods and services and managing suppliers.
+The training is focused on raising awareness of the Firm's specific procedures for identifying and appropriately screening higher risk suppliers.